garzabe/DLFM/README.md

 Notes from meetings with Loren and Kristen 2/26-27:
 - we can determine importance of each day of memory by iterating on the sequence length and observing the change in loss (plot this)
     - once we identify "important" days, we can do a sensitivity analysis on that specific day's inputs for more fine-grained analysis
-- seasonal split can be done on first snow to last snow for simple yet accurate splits (better than solstices)
+- seasonal split can be done on first snow to last snow for simple yet accurate splits (better than solstices) DONE
-- Loren dropped any day with >1/2 readings
+- Loren dropped any day with >1/2 readings DONE
 - we can try a linear interpolation on the input data to fill any 1-day gaps.
 How many of those are there in the dataset?
 - how well does a model do on nighttime data, rather than daytime data?
 - let's include RMSE in the history as another performance dimension to compare on